Aayush001-kumar/Java-projects-/readme.txt

 ---

-## 🛠️ How It Works
+## How It Works

 1. **User sets up a 4-digit PIN** and **initial account balance**
 2. PIN verification is required to proceed
-3. Main menu offers four options:
+3. The main menu offers four options:
     - `1` → Check Balance
     - `2` → Deposit Amount
     - `3` → Withdraw Amount